verifythis/verifythis.github.io/online-event-dec.md

 the transfer function.
 He will look into this, and see if this can be adjusted.

-2. a model with multiple location, where each location corresponds to a possible value of the state variable.
+* a model with multiple location, where each location corresponds to a possible value of the state variable.
 This model gives a nicer view on the state machine that is implemented.

-Several properties are checked, such as absence of deadlocks, and if a bet is placed, then at some point it will be decided `(PCas.bet_placed --> PCas.idle`, which is Uppaal notation for `AG (p -> EF q))`.
+Several properties are checked, such as absence of deadlocks, and if a bet is placed, then at some point it will be decided `PCas.bet_placed --> PCas.idle`, which is Uppaal notation for `AG (p -> EF q))`.

 The counterexample trace shows that an actor can decide to quit, and then no return is possible.

+### Uppaal

 The Uppaal model was relatively simple to make, but there are some limitations, in particular there is a fixed number of players and